web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/server.md

 This means that when you migrate from other server-side frameworks (such as Express), the original middleware may not necessarily be used directly in Rsbuild.
 For example, the `req.params`,`req.path`, `req.search`, `req.query` and other properties provided by Express cannot be accessed in the Rsbuild middleware.

-If you want the middleware you originally used to still be available in Rsbuild, you can use the following method to pass in the server-side application as middleware:
+If you need to use existing middleware in Rsbuild, this can be done by passing the server application as middleware as follows:

 ```ts title="rsbuild.config.ts"
 import expressMiddleware from 'my-express-middleware';